leslievill/MERN/README.md

 As a USER I want to see a team page so I know who made the app As a USER I want to see the the individual team githubs
 ```

+## Feautures
+- Sign up/Login page
+- Add items to your packing list
+- Delete buttom for specific list
+- Search page for searching cities
+- Yelp API for returning results when city is searched
+- Save specific restaurants and places
+- Logout button

 ## Installation